getnamingo/registry/README.md

 - **RDAP Server**: Next-generation registration data access protocol server to provide public access to domain data.

-- **Control Panel**: Intuitive interface for streamlined domain management and administration.
+- **Control Panel**: An intuitive and modern interface designed for streamlined domain management and administration.
+Built on the API-first principle, it ensures seamless integration and adaptability.
+Additionally, it supports multiple languages for enhanced user accessibility.

 - **DAS Server**: Efficient Domain Availability Service to quickly check domain availability.